Staff & Contact Info

 We our commited to provide as safe an environment as possible.
 The wearing of face masks is optional but may become mandatory if required by pandemic protocols.
 Proof of vaccination or boosters is no longer required, but highly recommended.

 Please come and enjoy our concerts free of charge.
 Seating is available at full capacity on a first-come first-served basis.
-Tickets are no longer required.
+Tickets (free) are only required for Advent Lessons and Carols on Dec.
+8 as described above.

 Thank you for your cooperation.